-36 Terrifying Financial Horror Stories
+"My Wife's Loans Are Ruining Our Lives": 36 Financial Decisions People Regret

 16. Getting a car.

-Getting a car...with a payment higher than my mortgage.
+Getting a car ... with a payment higher than my mortgage.

 17. Borrowing extra student loan funds.

 Borrowing extra student loan funds than were needed to pay tuition.
 I never spent the refund check on anything useful, and now have so much more debt than is necessary.
-Also, cashing out small 401ks when I started new jobs — should have rolled those funds over to be in a better spot now.
+Also, cashing out small 401(k)s when I started new jobs — should have rolled those funds over to be in a better spot now.

 18. We bought a house we couldn’t afford, we put our kids in private preschools we couldn’t afford, and we were miserable.

 Buying a house at 25.
-We (my husband and I and our 3 small kids) were pressured into it and told that we were just throwing our money away by paying rent.
+We — my husband and I, who have three small kids — were pressured into it and told that we were just throwing our money away by paying rent.
 The only homes that were “good enough” by his family’s standards were way out of our price range (we had one income, student loan debt, and about $4,000 of credit card debt.)
 We bought a house we couldn’t afford, we put our kids in private preschools we couldn’t afford, and we were miserable.

 Now, five years later, we sold the house for a profit and are even further into credit card debt, but we are very quickly crawling out.
 Our house is a smaller townhouse — but we LOVE the community.
 I work now and we are ok with Not Keeping Up With the Joneses.